aashishvasu/OpenComposite/README.md

 The available options are:

-* `enableAudio` - boolean, default `enabled`.
-Should OpenComposite redirect the game's audio to the Rift builtin audio.
-This means you don't have to set the Windows default audio device.
-This doesn't always work and can sometimes cause crashes, see below for more information about it.
 * `renderCustomHands` - boolean, default `enabled`.
 Should OpenComposite render custom hands.
 Disable this if you *really* dislike the hand models, and some games (like Skyrim) come with backup models that will be used instead.
 * `handColour` - colour, default `#4c4c4c`.
 The colour of the hands OpenComposite draws, as they currently lack proper textures.